jcupitt/nip4/README.md

 without a GUI.

-**Work in progress** I'm hoping this will be working by mid 2024, but for now it's not functional at all.
+**Work in progress** I'm hoping this will be working by mid 2024, but for now it doesn't do much.